Kattis91/what-is-cooking/README.md

 - Clicking on the Logo and "Home" will always redirect the user to the home page.

-- When the user clicks on "Recipes", they will be directed to a page containing all available recipes,
+- When the user clicks on "Recipes", they will be directed to a page containing all available recipes.

 - Logo and links to the home and recipes pages are **available for all users**.
 However, there are some differences in how the navigation bar looks for non-logged and logged-in users.